PEN is no longer accepting applications for the 2019 Rodney E. Goodwin Memorial Scholarship. Check back in spring 2020

 To keep Rodney’s passion and memory alive, his partner Carlos D. Carrillo conceived this memorial scholarship.
 Past recipients are:

 2017 - Roxana Gallegos a graduate of John Muir High School and attends UCLA

 2016 - Ulises Reyes a graduate of Blair High School and attends UC Irvine

 2015 - David Smith a graduate of John Muir High School and attends UC Berkeley

-This year, PEN will award the scholarship to one PUSD senior who:
+PEN awards the scholarship to one PUSD senior who:

 Is the first in his or her family to go to college